Saves The Sorcerer's Stone

 She was plotting constellations at this time of year in order to chart the reactions of the Dirigible Plums to different levels of starlight.
 Besides the moon, the only light around came from a house on another, smaller, hill next to hers.
 As the woman plotted Cassias, she noticed something strange in the sky over the small forest in front of her.
 It looked like a large bird – a blue bird.
 Something about this rung strange to the woman, so she picked up a pair of Omnioculars from the ground beside her and focused on the shape, only to scream at what she saw.

-It wasn't a bird at all, but a little boy of around fourteen months.
+It wasn't a bird at all, but a little boy – of around fourteen months, she would later suppose.
 He was falling rapidly to the earth, twisting and turning every which way as the wind blew him.

 The woman's wand was in her hand in an instant, quickly casting a featherlight charm in the boy's direction even as she ran into the forest.